markpackham/d8Skeleton/modules/contrib/node_revision_delete/README.txt

  * Configure the module in Administration » Configuration »
    Content authoring » Node Revision Delete:

-   - You can set how many revisions do you want to delete per cron run and how often should revision be deleted while cron runs.
-You you can save the configurations and optionally start a batch job to delete old revisions for tracked content types.
+   - You can set how many revisions you want to delete per cron run and how often should revisions be deleted when cron runs.
+You can save the configuration and optionally start a batch job to delete old revisions for tracked content types.
 For this you need the 'Administer Node Revision Delete' permission.

  * Configure each content type in Administration » Structure » Content types »
    Content type name:

-   - Under the Publishing options tab, mark "Limit the amount of revisions for this content type" and set the maximum number of revisions to keep.
+   - Under the Publishing options tab, mark "Limit the number of revisions for this content type" and set the maximum number of revisions to keep.

  * Drush commands

    - drush nrd-delete-cron-run

-     Configures how many revisions delete per cron run.
+     Configures how many revisions to delete per cron run.

    - drush nrd-last-execute